 The Baptist Medical Centre in Nalerigu, Ghana is a 170+ bed hospital that offers full inpatient services.
-The hospital was founded in 1957 by Southern Baptist Foreign Mission Board (now IMB) missionary Dr. George Faile Sr and for decades his son and Dr. Earl Hewitt led a medical team at the hospital.
+The hospital was founded in 1957 by Southern Baptist Foreign Mission Board (now IMB) missionary Dr. George Faile Sr. and for decades his son and Dr. Earl Hewitt led a medical team at the hospital.
 Drs.
 Faile and Hewitt have recently retired to the US and the hospital’s medical staff consists primarily of Ghanaian medical assistants, pharmacists, nurses, and mid-wives.
-There are currently three Ghanaian doctors on staff and volunteer doctors, residents, and medical students from the US rotate through on a regular basis.
+There are currently four Ghanaian doctors on staff and volunteer doctors, residents, and medical students from the US rotate through on a regular basis.

 In recent years the statistics have been averaging as follows: 60,000 outpatient visits, 10,000 inpatients, 1,000 major operations, and 2,500 minor procedures.
 Quite a lot for such a small medical team!
 In addition, over forty Baptist churches have been planted as a direct result of the ministries associated with the Baptist Medical Centre.